-1. Remove the five screws that hold the chassis cover in place.
-There are two screws on each side of the chassis, and one screw on the back.
-2. Slide the cover toward the rear and lift it off the chassis.
+1. Remove the screws securing the cover to the chassis.
+2. Slide the cover toward the rear of the chassis.
+3. Lift the cover from the chassis.

 Check that all ventilation openings on the top cover and the top of the chassis are clear and unobstructed.